barbecuesteve/api-governance/technical-design.md

         +environment
         +status
         +approval_date
+        usage_description
+        estimated_txns_per_sec
     }

+    class Metrics {
+        +date
+        +subscription_id
+        txns_per_sec
+        latency_avg
+        latency_90pct
+        latency_99pct
+        errors_4xx
+        errors_5xx
+    }

+    class Errors {
+        +timestamp
+        +subscription_id
+        +request_body
+        +response_code
+        +
+        +response_body
+    }

     Application "1" --> "*" Subscription : consumes
-    APIVersion "1" --> "*" Subscription : exposes
+    APIVersion "1" --> "*" Subscription : allows
+    Application "1" --> "*" APIVersion : publishes
+    Environment "1" --> "*" Subscription
+    Metrics "1" --> "*" Subscription : measures
-    APIVersion "1" --> "*" Environment : deployed_to
+    Errors "1" --> "*" Subscription : diagnoses
 ```

 ### Entity Descriptions

 **Application**
 Represents an internally registered software system capable of producing or consuming APIs.
+Each Application has a designated owning team and contact information for operational communication.
+Applications can both publish APIs (as producers) and consume APIs from other applications (as consumers).
+The keywords, description, and tags fields enable discoverability through the API Registry's search functionality, allowing teams to find relevant applications and understand their purpose within the broader ecosystem.

 **API Version**
-A specific version of an API, governed by semantic versioning.
-Carries state (e.g., Draft, Published, Deprecated, Retired).
+A specific version of an API, governed by semantic versioning (SemVer).
+Each API Version carries a lifecycle state (e.g., Draft, Published, Deprecated, Retired) that determines its availability and governance rules.
+Major and minor version numbers are tracked separately to enable policy enforcement around breaking changes.
+The release date provides audit trail and helps teams understand API evolution timelines.
+Description and tags improve searchability and help consumers quickly evaluate whether an API meets their needs.
+Multiple versions of the same API can coexist, allowing producers to introduce breaking changes in new major versions while maintaining backward compatibility for existing consumers.

 **Environment**
-Deployment target of an API version; typically dev, test, prod.
+A deployment target for API versions, typically representing different stages in the software development lifecycle such as development, testing, and production.
+Each environment may have different configurations, access controls, and quality gates.
+The attributes field allows for environment-specific metadata (e.g., region, cluster, scaling policies), while description and tags aid in organizational clarity.
+Subscriptions are scoped to specific environments, enabling teams to test integrations in non-production environments before requesting production access.

 **Subscription**
-A formal relationship confirming a specific Application is approved to consume a particular API Version in a given Environment.
+A formal, auditable relationship confirming that a specific Application is authorized to consume a particular API Version in a given Environment.
+Subscriptions require explicit approval from the API producer, ensuring that all consumers are known and intentional—preventing "drive-by" API usage.
+The status field tracks subscription state (e.g., Pending, Approved, Revoked), and approval_date provides an audit trail.
+The usage_description field allows consumers to document their intended use case, helping producers understand consumer needs and impact.
+The estimated_txns_per_sec helps with capacity planning and enables producers to proactively identify high-volume consumers.

+**Metrics**
+Time-series performance and usage data collected for each Subscription, providing visibility into API health and consumer behavior.
+Metrics are typically aggregated by date and include transaction volume (txns_per_sec), latency percentiles (average, 90th, 99th), and error rates broken down by client errors (4xx) and server errors (5xx).
+This data powers the API Auditor, enabling producers to monitor SLO adherence, identify degradation patterns, understand consumer traffic profiles, and make data-driven decisions about capacity, deprecation readiness, and API improvements.
+Metrics tied to subscriptions enable granular analysis of which consumers are experiencing issues or driving the most load.

+**Errors**
+Detailed error records captured for failed API calls, providing diagnostic information to help both producers and consumers troubleshoot integration issues.
+Each error entry includes a timestamp for temporal analysis, the associated subscription_id to identify the consuming application, and the request/response payloads (subject to PII and data sensitivity policies).
+The response_code indicates the HTTP status returned.
+This granular error data enables producers to identify systematic issues (e.g., validation errors from a specific consumer, breaking changes not properly versioned) and helps consumers debug their integrations.
+Error clustering by subscription can reveal patterns like misconfigured clients or documentation gaps that need addressing.

 ---